rrobilla/UnityYoutube/README.md

 			Debug.Log("Error: Not on android");
 		}

-#Creates the YoutubePlayer fragment in Android, adds it to the fragment manager, and plays the video
+Creates the YoutubePlayer fragment in Android, adds it to the fragment manager, and plays the video

 		try{
-			_customActivity.CallStatic("CreatePlayer", videoId);
+			//Pass the Youtube video id to create the player with _customActivity.CallStatic("CreatePlayer", videoId);
 		}
 		catch{